Why Winning Trades Never Feel as Good as Losing Trades Hurt

 We hold losers too long.
 Closing a losing position converts potential pain into actual pain.
 As long as we haven’t sold, the loss isn’t “real” yet.
 So we stay in a state of suspended anxiety rather than accept the sharp pain of realizing the loss.

 Our portfolios get distorted.
 Over time, we systematically remove winners and accumulate losers.
-We end up with portfolios full of our worst decisions—exactly backward from what we should do.
+We end up with portfolios full of our worst decisions which is exactly the opposite of what we want.

 We take bigger risks after losses.
 After a significant loss, we often increase our position sizes or chase riskier trades.
-We’re not thinking more clearly—we’re trying to “get back to even” to escape the pain.
+We’re trying to “get back to even” to escape the pain.
 This usually makes things worse.

 For anyone serious about trading, this emotional asymmetry is the central challenge.
 Long-term success requires making decisions that ignore these feelings, which means you need systems that work regardless of how you feel.